Pelargonium inquinans

-Pelargonium inquinans, the scarlet geranium, is a species of plant in the genus Pelargonium (family Geraniaceae), that is indigenous to the south-western Cape of South Africa.
+Pelargonium inquinans, the scarlet geranium, is a species of plant in the genus Pelargonium (family Geraniaceae).
+It is a shrub endemic to South Africa, ranging from Mpumalanga to KwaZulu-Natal and Eastern Cape provinces.
 It is one of the ancestors of the hybrid line of horticultural pelargoniums, referred to as the zonal group.
 They can easily be propagated by seeds and cuttings.

 Etymology and history

 The generic name Pelargonium in scientific Latin derives from the Greek pelargós (πελαργός), which means the stork and the shape of their fruit evoking the beak of the wader.
 The specific epithet "messy" derives from the Latin verb inquino "dirty, soil" because the leaves leave a brown trace on the fingers when touched.

 The Pelargonium inquinans was grown in the garden of the Bishop of London, Henry Compton, an admirer of exotic plants.
 In 1713, when he died, Pelargonium inquinans was found in his collection.
 The first illustration from 1732 was made from a plant growing in the garden of British botanist James Sherard.
 Many hybrids have been derived from this species, but the true wild species can be recognized by its red glandular hairs.